RedHatInsights/insights-results-aggregator/deploy/README.md

-# Deployment
+# Deploying in ephemeral for troubleshooting and local testing

-## Testing the local version of the cache-writer in ephemeral
+In order to reserve a namespace, follow these steps:

 1. Install `bonfire`
 ```